-I like smoked sausage for this dish.
+I like traditional Texas/Louisiana smoked sausage for this dish.
 I don't like andouille sausage in this so much because I think it is a little strong for my preference.
 If I have some on hand I might add a 1-2 inch length of it cut into small pieces but the primary sausage is a traditional pork smoked sausage.
 The kind you can find in any grocery store in Texas such as Holmes or Chappell Hill.
 Or if you're lucky the kind you get at Pete's Fine Meats in Houston, the La Grange Smokehouse between Houston and Austin, or The Best Stop in Scott, LA just outside of Lafayette off I-10.
 And if you go to The Best Stop, you have to try their boudin.
 Man that's good!
-Oh, and the boudin doesn't go in this dish, you eat it on Saltines while you are cooking this dish.
+And the boudin doesn't go in this dish, you eat it on some crackers while you are cooking this dish.

 Regarding the chicken, I like to use bone-in, skin on chicken thighs because I think they have the most flavor and I really like them when making homemade chicken stock.
 And speaking of the stock you will use in this dish I can't emphasize enough that the more love you put into making a rich chicken stock the more depth of flavor you will have in your final dish.
 But if you're in a hurry you certainly could use store bought.